Trail Information for the Northeastern Adirondacks

-- The newly acquired Forest Preserve lands on the Standish and Chazy Lake Roads in the Lyon Mountain area, and on the Smith and Carter Roads in the Ellenburg Mountain area, are open for public use.
+- The Forest Preserve lands on the Standish and Chazy Lake Roads in the Lyon Mountain area, and on the Smith and Carter Roads in the Ellenburg Mountain area, are open for public use.
 State boundary lines are not yet marked, contact the DEC Region 5 Natural Resources office (518-891-1291) to obtain a property map.
 Be aware of your location at all times, do not trespass.
 (2009)

 Jay Mountain Wilderness

-- A new 2.5-mile trail to the western end of the Jay Mountain Ridge is open.
-The trail starts at a new trailhead at the intersection of Jay Mountain Road and Upland Meadows Road in the town of Jay.
-The new trailhead is on Forest Preserve lands 300 feet downhill from the old herd path.
+- A 2.5-mile trail to the western end of the Jay Mountain Ridge starts at a trailhead at the intersection of Jay Mountain Road and Upland Meadows Road in the town of Jay.
+The trailhead is on Forest Preserve lands 300 feet downhill from the old herd path.
 Parking is available for 5 cars.
 At the end of the new trail, a short spur trail to the north leads to an overlook that provides a spectacular 360 degree scenic view.
 Hikers can continue along the ridgeline, following rock cairns, for approximately 1.5 miles to the summit of Jay Mountain.
 DEC contracted with the Student Conservation Association's Adirondack Program and the Adirondack Mountain Club's (ADK) Professional Trail Crew to build the trail with DEC staff.
 The new trailhead was constructed by the Town of Jay Highway Department, with additional work by inmate crews from the Department of Correctional Services Moriah Shock Camp and DEC staff.
 There are some rough sections of trail that DEC will be working to improve in the future.
 See the press release for more details.
 (2012)

 - A bridge on the Carlott Road, one of the roads to access the Jay Mountain Road from the southeast, is closed.
 (2012)